-- 1. Date of Physical Exam: Height: Weight: (must be within 12 months prior to registration). - 2.
-Has he/she suffered any major illnesses or injury in the past of which we should be aware? - 3.
-Is he/she currently under treatment?
-Please include the names and contact numbers for any outside health providers with whom we may need to consult. - 4.
-Abnormal laboratory, radiology, physical findings (e.g. Pap smear, mammogram, heart murmur)? - 5.
-Emotional issues (e.g. depression, eating disorder)? - 6.
-Any contraindication to contact or non-contact sports? - 7.
-What recommendations do you have for his/her medical supervision?
-We would appreciate your sending any reports that would help us care for the patient needing continuing care or monitoring.
+Na me: DOB: School: last name, first na me eliį HU up gible for and receive health ca JHS to have knowledge of his/l re services at Harv her current and pa ard University H est medical histo y.
+While in attendance at Harvard, he/she realth Services (HUHS).
+It will be extremely ry.
+In addition, his/her Immunization histon and submit to the above address no late helpful for ory must be 1.
+Date of Physical Exam: Height: Weight: (must be within 12 months prior to re gistration) 2.
+Has he/she suffered any maj or illnesses or inju ry in the past of which we should be aware?
+3. Is he/she currently under tre and contact numbers for any outside heal th 4.
+Abnormal laboratory, radiolo ogy, physical findir ngs (e.g. Pap sme ar, mammogram, heart murmur)?
+5. Emotional issues (e.g. depres ssion, eating disor der)?
+6. Any contraindication to cont act or non-contact t sports?
+7. What recommendations do y • vision?
+We would appreciate your sending uing care or monitoring. any Sigi nature of health care provider Ph one number of prac tice Date